JasonKYi/newpaper/README.md

 ## Usage

+Go to the directory for which you want to store your papers and notes.

 For taking notes of arxiv papers, simply copy the arxiv id of said paper, e.g. `1205.1735v4` and run the command `newpaper Name-of-folder 1205.1735v4`
 This will create a new directory with the name `Name-of-folder` and download the paper in that folder.